You Don't Have to Carry the Suffering of the World

 Jun 30, 2026

-Today, we have access to more information than any generation before us.
 Within minutes, we can read about wars, natural disasters, violence, political conflict, economic uncertainty, and the pain of people living on the other side of the planet.

-And little by little, we begin carrying a weight that was never ours to carry.
+Little by little, we begin carrying a weight that was never ours to carry.

 Perhaps where we have gone wrong is not in recognizing that there is suffering in the world, but in the way we have been taught to relate to it.